mpetersen/dotfiles/README.md

 ~/.dotfiles/install.sh
 ```

-This will set up:
+This will install:
 - Homebrew
-- Install Applications from Homebrew and Appstore
+- Applications from Homebrew and Appstore
-- Install dotfiles

 Updating install files
 ----------------------